Study PMBOK 8 focus-area artifacts for PMP 2026: initiation, planning, control, closeout, living documents, and artifact timing traps.

 Explanation: B is best because it fixes the main weakness: the artifacts are not yet tied to project flow.
 A adds detail without context.
 C ignores a real exam signal.
 D narrows the study set without solving the underlying issue.

-After this section, move into the prioritized artifact set so the study order becomes sharper.
-When your practice misses come from artifact timing confusion, use the free PMP 2026 practice preview on web and check whether the stronger answer first recognized the project moment in the scenario.
+After this section, move into the artifacts to master first so the study order becomes sharper.
+When your misses come from artifact timing confusion, use the PMP 2026 practice page on external practice and check whether the stronger answer first recognized the project moment in the scenario.